 To learn more about dPEG® technology, please visit our “What is dPEG®?” page.
 To get answers to our frequently asked questions, please click here.

-If you need bulk product in a larger package size than our standard sizes, please contact us for a quote.
-Our commercial capabilities permit us to manufacture this product at any scale that you need.
+If you need bulk amounts of this product in a package size larger than our standard sizes, please contact us for a quote.
+Our commercial capabilities allow us to manufacture this product at any scale that you need.

 Hydrophobic LC-biotin reagents are known to be problematic in bioconjugation work.
 So, stop using inferior biotinylation reagents!
 You can do better.
 Quanta BioDesign offers better biotinylation tools.
 Our dPEG®-based biotinylation reagents offer water solubility, improved hydrodynamic volume, no background noise (which means better signal), and no protein precipitation caused by aggregation.
 Why would you not use something better?